 What is a LinkedIn Newsletter?

 Simply put, a LinkedIn newsletter is a periodic posting that updates people about relevant news.
 These can be written in any industry by executives, social media managers, or even individuals.
-And the last case, an individual would produce a newsletter about their career or about their expertise.
+In the last case, an individual would produce a newsletter about their career or about their expertise.

 How do LinkedIn Newsletters Work?